dbnorth/seiv-p2-node/README.md

 This project is the node backend for the Course app, implemented with Express.

 It also contains files for Deployment to AWS.
+It uses npm run bundle to create the deploy directory.

 #### Prerequisites